Book Review - Ray Bradbury The Last Interview

 But despite this, the book is hip and is full of love.
 It is about the love that Ray Bradbury shared for books, authors and his craft.
 He encouraged everyone to follow their path of love and to true to themselves.

 I got a glimpse into why Ray Bradbury wrote Fahrenheit 451, and how did he shape his characters.
 I haven't read Fahrenheit 451, but I had watched the movie and listened to the short version called blink of that book.
-It seems funny in retrospect that I had approached Farenheit 451 in these media, and not read it.
+It seems funny in retrospect that I had approached Fahrenheit 451 in these media, and not read it.
 But I will certainly read it and appreciate it even more now.